Corporate Name Search

 - Reserve a Business Name – If a company isn’t ready to officially form an LLC or incorporate, it can file with the Secretary of State’s office to order a business name reservation.
 Doing so, temporarily prevents the name from being taken by another business.
 Typically, a name can be held for between 30 to 90 days— the exact reservation period depends upon the state’s rules.
 When the reservation period expires, the name once again becomes available to others who may want to claim it for their businesses.

 - Apply for a Trademark – Filing for a registered trademark from the United States Patent and Trademark Office (USPTO) offers the most protection for a business name.
-Trademark protection applies to use of the business name in all 50 states in the U.S. In addition to our Corporate Name Search tool, CorpNet also has a free Trademark Search tool you can use to help determine if your name is available.
+Trademark protection applies to use of the business name in all 50 states in the U.S.

 How CorpNet Can Help